-The circuits are developed using genetic programming (Koza 1992; Koza and Rice 1992), an extension of the genetic algorithm (Holland 1975) in which the population consists of computer programs.
+The circuits are developed using genetic programming (Koza 1992; Koza and Rice 1992), an extension of the genetic algorithm {Holland 1975) in which the population consists of computer programs.
 Multipart programs consisting of a main program and one or more reusable, parametrized, hierarchically-called subprograms can be evolved using automatically defined functions (Koza 1994a, 1994b).
 Architecture-altering operations (Koza 1995) automatically determine the number of such subprograms, the number of arguments that each possesses, and the nature of the hierarchical references, if any, among such automatically defined functions.
 For current research in genetic programming, see Kinnear 1994, Angeline and Kinnear 1996, Koza, Goldberg, Fogel, and Riolo 1996, Koza et al. 1997, and Banzhaf, Nordin, Keller, and Francone 1998.

-A computer program is not a circuit.
-Genetic programming can be applied to designing circuits if a mapping is established between the program trees (rooted, point-labeled trees - that is, acyclic graphs - with ordered branches) used in genetic programming and the line-labeled cyclic graphs germane to electrical circuits.
-The principles of developmental biology, the creative work of Kitano (1990) on using genetic algorithms to evolve neural networks, and the innovative work of Gruau (1992) on using genetic programming to evolve neural networks provide motivation for a technique for mapping trees into circuits by means of a growth process that begins with an embryo.
-See also Brave 1996 on using genetic programming to evolve finite automata.
-For circuits, the embryo typically includes the inputs and outputs of the particular circuit being designed and a test harness of fixed components (such as source and load resistors).
-The embryo also contains modifiable wires.
-The embryo is a valid electrical circuit; however, until these wires are modified, the circuit does not produce interesting output.
-An electrical circuit is developed by progressively applying the functions in a circuitconstructing program tree to the modifiable wires of the embryo (and, during the developmental process, to new components and modifiable wires).
+A computer program is not a circuit design.
+Genetic programming can be applied to circuits if a mapping is established between the program trees (rooted, point-labeled trees - that is, acyclic graphs - with ordered branches) used in genetic programming and the labeled cyclic graphs germane to electrical circuits.
+The principles of developmental biology, the creative work of Kitano (1990) on using genetic algorithms to evolve neural networks, and the innovative work of Gruau (1992) on using genetic programming to evolve neural networks provide the motivation for mapping trees into circuits by means of a growth process that begins with an embryo.
+For circuits, the embryonic circuit typically includes fixed wires that connect the inputs and outputs of the particular circuit being designed and certain fixed components (such as source and load resistors).
+Until these wires are modified, the circuit does not produce interesting output.
+An electrical circuit is developed by progressively applying the functions in a circuit-constructing program tree to the modifiable wires of the embryonic circuit (and, during the developmental process, to new components and modifiable wires).

-The functions in the circuit-constructing program trees are divided into four categories: (1) topology-modifying functions that alter the circuit topology, (2) component-creating functions that insert components into the circuit, (3) arithmetic-performing functions that appear in subtrees as argument(s) to the component-creating functions and specify the numerical value of the component, and (4) automatically defined functions that appear in the function-defining branches and potentially enable certain substructures of the circuit to be reused
+The functions in the circuit-constructing program trees are divided into four categories: (1) topologymodifying functions that alter the circuit topology, (2) component-creating functions that insert components into the circuit, (3) arithmetic-performing functions that appear in subtrees as argument(s) to the component-creating functions and specify the numerical value of the component, and (4) automatically defined functions that appear in the function-defining branches and potentially enable certain substructures of the circuit to be reused (with parameterization).